 The Export Market Development Grants (EMDG) scheme is a key Australian Government financial assistance program for aspiring and current exporters.
 Administered by Austrade, the scheme supports a wide range of industry sectors and products, including inbound tourism and the export of intellectual property and know-how outside Australia.

 • Encourages small and medium sized Australian businesses to develop export markets

-• Provides up to seven grants to each eligible applicant
+• Provides up to eight grants to each eligible applicant

 Applications for expenditure incurred in the financial year being claimed will open on 1 July of the following financial year and close on the 30th November of that year.

 For Example, applications for expenses in the 2014/15 financial year open 1 July, 2015 and close 30 November, 2015.

 Any Australian individual, partnership, company, association, co-operative, statutory corporation or trust that has carried on export promotion activities during the year for which they wish to apply for an export grant.

 • Income of not more than $50 million in the grant year